Exercise Cartwheel 2022 Urban Operations

-Soldiers assigned to B Company, 2nd Battalion, 27th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division rehearse urban operation drills during Exercise Cartwheel in Nadi, Fiji, September 15, 2022.
+Spc.
+Brandon Inguanzo, Spc.
+Daniel Johnson, Spc.
+Robert Britt, Pfc.
+Trevor Surico-Pink, left to right, assigned to B Company, 2nd Battalion, 27th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division, move down a walkway while clearing building during urban operations training as part of Exercise Cartwheel near Nadi, Fiji, September 15, 2022.
 Exercise Cartwheel is a multilateral military-to-military training exercise with the U.S., Republic of Fiji Military, Australian, New Zealand, and British forces that builds expeditionary readiness and interoperability by increasing the capacity to face a crisis and contingencies by developing and stressing units at the highest training levels.

 |Date Taken: